 Although it’s a tool that has been on the market for decades, at the time it was here to stay.

-Without a doubt, thanks to all its benefits, versatility, and adaptability to all digital platforms it will continue to be a trend in this 2020.
+Without a doubt, thanks to all its benefits, versatility, and adaptability to all digital platforms it will continue to be a trend in 2021.

 Likewise, you now have all the tips you need and some examples to motive you to become a storyteller.